 - The overall goal

 By choosing an event type that represents your nonprofit well, constituents will better understand your mission and be more likely to get involved and donate.
-For ideas on potential fundraisers, check out our articles on 10 Creative Fundraising Ideas and 10 More Innovative Fundraising Ideas.
+For fundraising event ideas, check out our articles on 10 Creative Fundraising Ideas and 10 More Innovative Fundraising Ideas.

 6. Find sponsors.